AleCarminati/ml-faultdetection-epuck/README.md

 ```

 The pre-commit hooks contain some automatic checks to improve readability of the code.
 In particular, it uses the `clang` package.

+## Milestones

+Commit [19f511f](https://github.com/AleCarminati/ml-faultdetection-epuck/commit/19f511f52f5c2740eff590ec553d2d9f3853ff14): this version of the software has been used to generate training data and to test the fault detection system when a single robot is fault, obtaining the results that are displayed in the master's thesis.